- The latest research on Alzheimer's disease from the molecular underpinnings of the disease to its associated behaviors.

 - Administrative and legal issues such as coding, consumer evaluation of adult day-care services, cost-effectiveness of special care units, dangerous wandering, end-stage dementia, informed consent, Medicare coverage for cognitively impaired residents, supervision of high-risk fall dementia patients, and vulnerable populations and avoidable hospitalizations.

 By 2025, it is estimated that there will be about 34 million people in the world with some form of Alzheimer's disease or other dementia.
 To stay ahead of the latest research, clinical practices and procedures, and administrative issues, subscribe to American Journal of Alzheimer's Disease and Other Dementias® today!

 This journal is a member of the Committee on Publication Ethics (COPE).

-If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC), currently 2000 USD (plus tax where applicable), is payable.
+If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC), currently 2100 USD is payable*.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

 This journal changed its publication mode from subscription to open access in January 2020.

 American Journal of Alzheimer's Disease and other Dementias® (AJADD) offers an open access, multi-disciplinary peer-reviewed, international forum for researchers, physicians, nurses, psychiatrists, nursing home and assisted living administrators, and other healthcare professionals who deal with patients with dementias every day.
 AJADD publishes original research, case studies and media reviews on all aspects of Alzheimer's and dementia, including: